wonkyunglee/docker/tensorflow/README.md

 Pull requests are always welcome.

 # Verison
-Current version of TF is 1.8.0-gpu-py3
+git tag is same as the base docker image of tensorflow version.
+The tf-version of current mater branch is 1.8.0-gpu-py3.